Oleg III Svyatoslavich: Marriages and children

 Oleg III married his first wife before 1166.
 She was a daughter of Prince Andrey Yuryevich of Suzdalia and his Cuman wife and may have been named Euphrosyne.

-Oleg's second wife was a daughter of Prince Prince Yuriy Rostislavich of Ryazan and may have been named Euphrosyne.
+Oleg's second wife was a daughter of Prince Yuriy Rostislavich of Ryazan and may have been named Euphrosyne.

 Oleg had three children: one whose name is unknown (died in 1204), a son named David (died in 1196), and a son named Ingor (died between 1211 and 1223).